Doik/github-codereview/README.md

 github-codereview
 =================

+**Obsoleted by the latest github update, thus not maintained anymore**

-**A dotjs-based solution for improving code-reviews on pull requests.**
+A dotjs-based solution for improving code-reviews on pull requests.

 This will add ``next commit``, ``previous commit``, ``back to pull request`` links to the site if you're reviewing a pull request.